syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 certain clusters based on Promise configurations.

 Great!
 The Jenkins Promise installation is now complete.
-It is time to switch roles for a moment and become the developer requesting a new Jenkins instance.
+It is time to switch roles for a moment and become the developer requesting a new Jenkins Resource.

-## Request a Jenkins Instance {#request-jenkins}
+## Request a Resource from a Promised service {#request-jenkins}

 As a user of the Platform, you can find out what's available by checking the installed Promises: